GSto/digital-garden/notes/personal brand.md

 Look through your writing, twitter, reddit, slacks, discords.
 What do you engage the most with?
 Where you get the most engagement?

 ## Content Creation and Personal Branding
 The idea that content can be laser focused at a small audience and get big wins.
-Most devs don't have a blog, most don't have a github.
+Most devs don't have a blog, most don't have a GitHub.

 ## Personal Branding and Career
 This can all work at a micro level.
 What do your coworkers think about you?
 How does it affect the opportunities you get within your company?